alainamstutz/JAKi-IPDMA/ACTT2.md

 # (i) Primary outcome: Mortality at day 28
-df <- df %>% # 47 have no outcome data, reason for censoring unclear (see below) -> multiple imputation; a few have info in daily score mutate(mort_28 = case_when(death_d <29 ~ 1, # includes deaths after discharge
+df <- df %>% # 47 have no outcome data, reason for censoring unclear (see below); a few have info in daily score mutate(mort_28 = case_when(death_d <29 ~ 1, # includes deaths after discharge
                              discharge_d <29 ~ 0, # discharge to hospiz before day 15 were coded as 7 and were very few
                              clinstatus_28 %in% c(2,3,4,5) ~ 0, # still at hospital but alive, clinstatus variables after 28d are all empty (see View below)